verrazzano/docs/content/en/docs/monitoring/logs/_index.md

 - [fluent-plugin-rewrite-tag-filter](https://github.com/fluent/fluent-plugin-rewrite-tag-filter)
 - [fluent-plugin-systemd](https://github.com/fluent-plugin-systemd/fluent-plugin-systemd)

-The Verrazzano Fluentd Docker image also has two local default plugins, `kubernetes_parser` and `kubernetes_multiline_parser`.
+The Verrazzano Fluentd Docker image also has two local default plug-ins, `kubernetes_parser` and `kubernetes_multiline_parser`.
-These plugins help to parse kubernetes management log files.
+These plug-ins help to parse Kubernetes management log files.

-Here are example use cases for these plugins:
+Here are example use cases for these plug-ins:
 ```
 # ---- fluentd.conf ----
 # kubernetes parser